Jay Collins: Florida Senate (2022–2025)

 In 2023, Collins sponsored a senate bill to allow the permitless carry of concealed firearms in Florida.
 The bill was signed into law by DeSantis.

-In March 2023, Collins introduced an amendment to authorize the flying of the Confederate flag on public buildings and properties in Florida.
-Collins released a statement denying he was a "confederate sympathizer" and later claimed he authored the amendment by mistake.
-That same month, Collins introduced a bill to ban flying the pride flag from government buildings in Florida.
+In March 2023, Collins introduced an amendment that would limit what flags could be displayed by government entities in Florida.
+The draft was withdrawn after it was noted that the bill would explicitly authorize the flying of the Confederate flag on public properties.
+Collins released a statement denying he was a "confederate sympathizer" and later claimed he submitted the amendment by mistake.
+The bill and a similar house bill were also criticized as an attempt to ban government buildings from flying the pride flag, which was not included among the approved flags.

 In 2023, Collins voted for the Heartbeat Protection Act; a six-week abortion ban in Florida.

 In 2024, Collins introduced a bill to allow telepharmacy in Florida and loosen regulations on pharmacist's ability to dispense prescription drugs, but it failed to pass in committee.
 That same year, Collins publicly opposed the 2024 Florida Amendment 4 during the 2024 Florida elections.
 In November 2024, the Floridian Press reported that Collins was considered as a possible replacement for outgoing U.S. senator Marco Rubio, who was nominated by President-elect Donald Trump to serve as United States Secretary of State.

 In March 2025, Collins sponsored SB 918, which would change child labor laws to allow 14-17 year-olds to work more than eight hours a day on school nights and over 30 hours a week while school is in session, without mandated breaks.

 In 2025, Collins authored and led the effort to pass the "Pam Rock Act"; a bill requiring owners of "dangerous dogs" to register, microchip, spay/neuter their animals, and carry US$100,000 in liability insurance.
 The bill also mandates that a dog will be euthanized if it leaves a bite mark on a human scoring five or higher on the Dunbar bite scale and allows dogs voluntarily given to the state to be euthanized.
 It was signed into law by DeSantis in May 2025.

-Hope Florida scandal

-During the Hope Florida scandal, Collins has been described as a "vocal advocate" for Hope Florida, saying: "The money was being appropriated and used for the right reasons."
-In May 2025, Collins spoke alongside DeSantis to defend the "great accomplishments of Hope Florida".
-In August 2025, Collins praised Hope Florida during his speech at a Republican Party of Florida forum.